 This is a more complicated procedure.
 The dentist will have to cut the bone tissue and gums that are covering your impacted tooth.
 He will then grip your tooth with forceps and will loosen it from the jaw bone and the ligaments that are attached to it.
 When a tooth is hard to remove, it will be removed part by part.
 Your dentist may let you bite on a gauze to stop the bleeding or stitch the area.
 The stitches dissolve over time.

-Follow the instructions of your dentist to prevent infection and hasten recovery.
+Follow the instructions of your dentist to prevent infection and reduce recovery time.